Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

   }
 };
 ```

-### Testbench/Control Code Structure
+### Test Bench/Control Code Structure

-This is the "top-level file" referred to in the Vitis GUI.
-When running simulations, this program runs on the host PC, not on the AI engine, and not on the processing system (PS).
+This is the "top-level file" referred to in the AMD Vitis™ GUI.
+When running simulations, this program runs on the host PC, not on the AI Engine, and not on the processing system (PS).

 ```C++
 #include graph.hpp  // include ADF graph header file